Welcome Altamont Family!

 PRAYER NEEDS

-Wisdom to discern, prioritize and address the various matters involved in this process of becoming an independent church.
+• Discernment prioritizing the various matters involved in becoming an independent church.

-For unity and deep affection for one another to continue to grow and find practical expression among everyone at the Altamont.
+• For unity & deep affection to grow and find practical expression among everyone at the Altamont.